2011 photos highlighted in green. Click on any photo to go to an enlarged picture, or simply scroll down the page.

 In many places, the UK in particular, euphrosyne is considerably less common than the Small Pearl-bordered Fritillary (B. selene).
-However, in southern France the reverse seems to be true, and in Var and the Alpes-Maritimes selene does not occur so there is never an ID problem.
-In fact, having visited a variety of locations in southern France in the past six years I have not seen a single selene, and euphrosyne was often common, sometimes very common.
+However, in southern France the reverse seems to be true, and in Var and the Alpes-Maritimes selene does not occur so there is never an identification problem.

 observations |